Pylons/pyramid/docs/tutorials/wiki2/background.rst

 Background
 ==========

-This tutorial presents a :mod:`pyramid` application that uses technologies which will be familiar to someone with :term:`Pylons` experience.
+This tutorial presents a :app:`Pyramid` application that uses technologies which will be familiar to someone with :term:`Pylons` experience.
 It uses :term:`SQLAlchemy` as a persistence mechanism and :term:`url dispatch` to map URLs to code.
 It can also be followed by